erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_commands.md

 ####`traceroute`command
 Displays the route packets take to network host.`traceroute` utilizes the IP protocol `time to live' field and attempts to elicit an ICMP TIME_EXCEEDED response from each gateway along the path to some host to determine the route one packet follows.

+#### `whois`command

+Specific domain name information can be queried using the `whois` command.This utility looks up records in the databases maintained by several Network Information Centers (NICs).

 |**Command**|**Meaning**|